bridger-herman/led-foot/README.md

 ## Cross-Compilation Setup

-Tested on Ubuntu Linux 18.04, with the Raspberry Pi Zero W as a target
+Tested on Arch Linux, with the Raspberry Pi Zero W as a target

 ### Setup
 - `sudo apt install libssl-dev` (for build on regular x86_64)